-Fermentations at the cantina are traditional: done at ambient temperatures with natural yeasts; and long: up to 30 days for both Brunello and Rosso.
-Both wines age in Slavonian oak casks of 30-50 hectoliters; Brunello for 42 months, and Rosso up to 12 months.
-All of Le Potazzine’s vineyards (now measuring 5 hectares with an extra 1.5 hectares purchased in Sant’Angelo in Colle) are classified for the production of Brunello, so their Rosso is of course declassified Brunello.
-Giuseppe has always worked organically, but from 2019 all wines will be certified organic (even if not stated on the label).
+Fermentations at the cantina are traditional: done with native yeasts at ambient temperature and long – up to 30 days for both Brunello and Rosso.
+Both wines age in Slavonian oak casks of 30-50 hectoliters; Brunello for 42 months, and Rosso up to 12 months, and the rarest of all Riserva up to 60 months.
+It should be noted, however, that Le Potazzine has only made a Riserva four times in 25 years of production: 2004, 2006, 2011 and 2015.
+All 5 hectares of Le Potazzine’s vineyards are classified for the production of Brunello, so their Rosso is of course declassified Brunello.
+The family has always worked organically, but from 2019 all wines will be certified organic (even if not stated on the label).

 “Le Potazzine is one of the rising stars in Montalcino.
-Giuseppe and Gigliola Gorelli excel with classically built wines that capture the essence of this high altitude site just a few kilometers outside the city center.”
+[Le Potazzine] excel with classically built wines that capture the essence of this high altitude site just a few kilometers outside the city center.”

 – Antonio Galloni